Many of us start our day with a much needed cup of coffee. We watch…

 Although I’ve highlighted its portability, it can work well in any kitchen.
 It’s the size of a Coke can, easy to tuck away anywhere.

-The JavaPresse is a nice looking grinder.
+The JavaPresse Manual Coffee Grinder is a nice-looking model.
 I think it’s gorgeous!
 Made out of stainless steel, it matches beauty with performance.
 At only 9.6 ounces and 7.5 inches long, a great companion to take to work, camping, or hiking.

 One feature that I really like, is the burr locking mechanism.
 This is JavaPresse’s unique design, so there is more consistency in the quality of the grind.
 I’m sure you don’t want anything to spoil your coffee ritual early in the morning or during those afternoon breaks at work.
 I see myself cranking this thing in the woods while waiting for my water to boil over a fire.

 It keeps getting better as we continue our reviews.
+The Timemore with Z Handle is a great manual coffee grinder and has a well-deserved spot on our best manual coffee grinder list.
 On aesthetics alone, the Timemore is a keeper.
 It’s also very light and promises a grinding chamber large enough to fit 25 g of your favorite beans.

 The conical burrs are manufactured using computer-aided technology.
 This guarantees a quality, an even burr.
 Those little teeth you see on the burrs are precisely “carved” time after time.
 If you need replacements, you’ll get identical burrs to the old ones.